Vabble/VABDAO/docs/src/contracts/dao/StakingPool.sol/contract.StakingPool.md

 Stake VAB token to the StakingPool to earn rewards and participate in the Governance

+*A user turns in to a staker when they stake their tokens*

+*When a user stakes for the first time we add his address to the `stakerMap`*

 ```solidity
 function stakeVAB(uint256 _amount) external onlyNormal nonReentrant;